Bug #1954

 Wouldn't that be a non-issue if the installer configures the machine with enough swap ?

-Updated by pavalos over 1 year ago
+Updated by pavalos about 9 years ago

 I think for new installations we should default to tmpfs, but maybe add some logic in there that detects low RAM/swap situations.
 This could be similar to the way we handle HAMMER installs.
 We don't want people to install a HAMMER fs if their disk is too small, which is comparable to the issue of having too little memory for tmpfs.

-Updated by ftigeot over 1 year ago
+Updated by ftigeot about 9 years ago

 This comes down to how much is too little memory ?